 The human ACE2 gene is positioned on chromosome X (Xp22) and comprises 18 exons.
-As a conventional zinc metallopeptidase, it contains 805 residues and is a type I integral membranous glycoprotein with a catalytic domain.
+As a conventional zinc rongvirilede Table 1.
+Features regarding the strain of human con 1011avii uses metallopeptidase, it contains 805 residues and is a type I integral membranous glycoprotein with a catalytic domain.
 Despite its systemic impacts on blood pressure regulation, ACE2 exerts local regulating impacts on the pathologic alterations of various organs, including the lungs, kidneys, and heart.
 The renin-angiotensin system (RAS) maintains the homeostasis of blood pressure, as well as salt and liquid balance within the body.
 RAS homeostasis is crucial for both physiologic and pathologic regulation in diverse organs, including the heart, kidneys, and lungs (12).
 Various studies have described the role of ACE2 in pulmonary diseases, heart failure, kidney diseases, and cancer.
 Ang II activates various cellular functions and molecular signaling pathways associated with tissue injury, inflammation, and fibrosis.
-These include calcium mobilization, free radical generation, activation of protein kinases and nuclear transcription factors, recruitment of inflammatory cells, adhesion of monocytes and neutrophils to endothelial and mesangial cells, up-regulation of adhesion molecules, and stimulation of cytokine and chemokine expression, synthesis, and release (13).
+These include calcium mobilization, free radical generation, activation of protein kinases and nuclear transcription factors, recruitment of inflammatory cells, adhesion of monocytes and neutrophils to endothelial and mesangial cells, up-regulation of adhesion molecules, stimulation of cytokine and chemokine expression, synthesis, and release (13).